hindu-comm/weblogs/manasataramgini/2015/11/2015-11-04_rudras-portion-of-the-ritual-offering-the-kae1b9adha-arae1b987yaka-and-the-atharvasiras-a-brief-journey-through-early-saiva-thought.md

 form of the god)

-This narrative from the Kaṭha Āraṇyaka provides clues regarding the origin of frame-narrative of a key early śaiva upaniṣad, the Atharvaśiras.
+This narrative from the Kaṭha Āraṇyaka provides clues regarding the origin of the frame-narrative of a key early śaiva upaniṣad, the Atharvaśiras.
 Three śaiva upaniṣad-s can be considered early with their probable temporal order being: 1) Nīlarudra which is associated with the Paippalāda school of the Atharvaveda; 2) Śvetāśvatara which is